raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 as described in RC7766.

 A "DSO Session" is terminated when the underlying connection is closed.
+The underlying connection can be closed in two ways.

+Where this specification says, "close gracefully," that means sending a TLS close_notify followed by a TCP FIN, or the equivalents for other protocols.

+Where this specification says, "forcibly abort," that means sending a TCP RST, or the equivalent for other protocols.
+In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.

 The term "server" means the software with a listening socket, awaiting incoming connection requests.